Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

  - pause_frequency
       How often out of 1000 times the bot will pause.
       Value: 0-1000

+ - pause_time_min
+   pause_time_max
+      Set range of time bot stays paused.
+Exact time is randomized value between these two.
+If min is larger than max, then min is used always.
+      Value: 0.0-10.0

  - normal_strafe
       How much bot strafes when walking around.
 This value is percent.